juvlac/camerondata/README.md

 <!-- badges: end -->

-The goal of camerondata is to provide graduate students and applied researchers with a quick and easy access to data sets that let them replicate the empirical examples found in Cameron and Trivedi’s Microeconometrics Methods and Applications.
+The goal of camerondata is to provide graduate students and applied researchers with a quick and easy access to the data sets from the empirical examples found in Cameron and Trivedi’s Microeconometrics Methods and Applications.

 ## How to install